Special tools - Xray tools

 XrayTracer Geant4 http://xraytracer.com/

-I stumbled over a new tool for x-ray and optical https://pypi.python.org/pypi/xrt
+I stumbled over a new tool called XRT for x-ray and optical raytracing that is the extension of XOP https://pypi.python.org/pypi/xrt

 X-ray source simulation: